shaik1002/biggitlabbomb/doc/administration/geo/replication/security_review.md

 - GitLab is "cloud native" and this applies to Geo as much as to the rest of the product.
 Deployment in clouds is a common and supported scenario.

-## If applicable, what approaches to cloud computing are taken?
+## If applicable, what approach(es) to cloud computing is taken (Managed Hosting versus "Pure" Cloud, a "full machine" approach such as AWS-EC2 versus a "hosted database" approach such as AWS-RDS and Azure, etc)?

-- Whether to use these is to be decided by our customers, according to their operational needs:
+- To be decided by our customers, according to their operational needs.

-  - Managed hosting versus "pure" cloud
-  - A "full machine" approach, such as AWS-ED2, versus a "hosted database" approach such as AWS-RDS and Azure

 ## Environment